left image

 The wider dynamic range of the eye is possible as once the eye moves (saccades), it re-adjusts its exposure both chemically and by adjusting the iris.
 Over time, it is possible for the eye to resolve a contrast ratio range (sort of the dynamic contrast range in HDTVs) of between 1,000,000 and 10,000,000:1.

-But the eyes' ability to detect contrast depends on the scene brightness, with the contrast sensitivity of the eye decreasing to about 8% of its maximum at low light levels; the eye sensitivity also decreases with lower contrast subjects.
+However, the eyes' ability to detect contrast depends on the scene brightness, with the contrast sensitivity of the eye decreasing to about 8% of its maximum at low light levels; the eye sensitivity also decreases with lower contrast subjects.

-To complicate matters, the eye Contrast Sensitivity Function (CSF) is not linear - in as much as it decreases with a decrease in brightness, there is a brightness level above which the eye contrast sensitivity falls once again.
+To complicate matters, the eye Contrast Sensitivity Function (CSF) is not linear; in as much as it decreases with a decrease in brightness, there is a brightness level above which the eye contrast sensitivity falls once again.
 It is estimated that the sensitivity of the eye is some 600 times less in bright sunlight.

 At low light levels, the eye is able to integrate image information over a period of some 15 seconds to be able to see dimly lit subjects (it is like when you increase the camera exposure time to record subject information during low light level conditions).